ooni/probe-cli/docs/design/dd-003-step-by-step.md

-While it may seem that discussing redirects is out of scope, historically I had been reluctant to switch to a step-by-step model because I felt manually handling redirects was hard.
+While it may seem that discussing redirects is out of scope, historically I had been reluctant to switch to a step-by-step model because I felt manually handling redirects was hard, so I wanted to avoid doing that.

 The bassosimone/websteps-illustrated repository contains primitives for easily handling redirects as part of its fork of the measurex package.